robatwilliams/hills-api/docs/backlog.md

 - Query hills nearby, by town/village name or coordinates etc.
 - List hills nearby this hill, specify distance.
 Result would give distance and bearing
 - Do without Express; it's only used to allow `express-graphql` to be used.
 Needs [express-graphql/559](https://github.com/graphql/express-graphql/issues/559), or [basic requirements for GraphQL over HTTP](https://graphql.org/learn/serving-over-http/) could be implemented manually.
+- Expose database version
+- Request pretty printed response?
+For when using curl
+- Filtering on deep fields, e.g. "which hills are on map OL7 ?"